 The uber-popular powerful laptop weighs only 2.8 pounds, with the available quad-core Intel Core i7 processor delivering up to 2 x faster CPU performance and up to 80 percent faster graphics performance.
 Up to 16GB of high-performance 3733MHz memory lets you work seamlessly during every hour of study at home, even with multiple apps open.
 The MacBook Air can also be configured with up to 2TB, providing plenty of room for all your lecture recordings, assignments, study notes, music, and more.
 Take note though.
 If you’re majoring in graphic design or any subject that requires a lot of power-draining programs such as Photoshop, Premiere, or Final Cut, then we strongly suggest upgrading to the MacBook Pro for some extra horsepower.

 Of course, there are limitations to working with only a single 13-inch display.
 At times studying for long periods of time from your laptop can feel somewhat claustrophobic and is not ideal for your back and neck health.
-When it’s time for you to knuckle down and burn that midnight oil, or when you need some extra screen space to tackle that next big assignment, a secondary monitor display is an essential part of any productive student desk setup.
+When it’s time for you to knuckle down and burn that midnight oil, or when you need some extra screen space at your desk for study to tackle that next big assignment, a secondary monitor display is an essential part of any productive student desk setup.

 The Dell UltraSharp 24 USB-C Monitor (U2419HC) is 23.8 gorgeous inches of innovative, stylishly thin design with convenient USB-C connectivity.
 The monitor displays outstanding visuals and superb screen clarity thanks to its Full HD (1920 x 1080) resolution.
 The UltraSharp display also allows you to see consistent, vibrant colors across a wide viewing angle enabled by its In-Plane Switching (IPS) technology.